 Then they looked at me; would I like to learn to play the accordion?
-I also smiled, "yes!"
+I also smiled, “Yes!”
 Our family enjoyed watching the weekly Lawrence Welk television show and we especially enjoyed it when Welk’s assistant, accordionist Myron Floren, played a solo.
 Yes, I would like to learn how to play this instrument!

-I began taking accordion lessons from Tony Maiorana at Ralph Stricker's East Brunswick Hi-Way Music Studio on Route 18.
+I began taking accordion lessons from Mr. Tony Maiorana at the East Brunswick Hi-Way Music Studio on Route 18.
 Mr. Maiorana was a professional accordionist and he performed regularly at various lounges and hotels in New Jersey and New York.
 He taught me how to play ethnic music and jazz standards, and he also encouraged me to improvise.
 Once my mother, who had played violin in High School and could read music, complained to him: “My son is not playing exactly what is written on the pages.
 He is more often than not dreaming up fantastic variations on the melodies.”
 Mr. Maiorana simply replied: “That’s okay.
 It’s important for a musician to know how to improvise.”

-However, in 1989 (more than fifteen years after I had put my accordion in the closet) -- while serving as organist and choir director for the City of God (New Vrindaban) religious community in West Virginia -- I was forced to pick up the instrument again, against my will!
+Unexpectedly, in 1989 (more than fifteen years after I had put my accordion in the closet)—while serving as organist and choir director for the “City of God” (New Vrindaban, Hare Krishna) religious community in West Virginia—I was forced to pick up the instrument again, against my will!
 The abbot (Swami Bhaktipada) had heard from one of the monks that I played the instrument and he requested that I bring it during the daily evening services, “just to liven things up a bit.”
 At first I resisted, but then, after some persuasion, I agreed to try it, “just once.”
 The accordion was a big hit and several of the monks asked me to teach them how to play.

 A week or two later, I traveled to New York City to purchase instruments for our new accordion ensemble, and it was there that I discovered the classical accordion sub-culture.
 At one of the largest dealer’s showrooms, I noticed a photocopied newspaper article tacked up on a bulletin board which included a picture of a dozen or so accordionists dressed in tuxedoes.
 The caption read, “The Westmont Philharmonia Accordion Orchestra, from Haddon Township New Jersey,” and the article mentioned that the group performed pieces by Bach, Vivaldi, Rossini, Dvorak, and several Russian composers whose names I did not recognize.